at Solid Ground

 Downstairs (1 Teacher, 10 children):

-Charlie Cook serves as the lead teacher for the Saplings, or grades 3 & 4.
-The Saplings have the entire bottom floor to themselves for the first half of the day, giving them ample time for extended blocks of focused academic work in the morning and again in the early afternoon, with breaks for outdoor play in between.
+Our middle grades have the entire bottom floor to themselves, giving them ample time for extended blocks of focused academic work in the morning and again in the early afternoon, with breaks for outdoor play in between.
 In addition, the Saplings join the entire school community for multi-disciplinary project work, child-led classes, and play in mixed age groups by late afternoon.

 In Both Grade Bands and in Mixed-Age Groups: